winterForestStump/application_project/README.md

 Labels distributions for the new dataset (70K photos analyzed, 2,470 labeled photos):
 <img width="326" alt="2023-05-15 19_44_25-labels jpg ‎- Photos" src="https://github.com/Stump-rus/application_project/assets/101496738/dba98943-75b7-4905-a4bb-ef59c350fdb5">

-We still have unbalansed data, but as the results of the model test indicate that this is not a significant problem.
+The classes remain unbalnced, but as the results of the model test indicates, this is not a significant problem.

 TODO TASKS:
 - [X] Choose the labeling tool and start labeling